saniya-afreen/TBI-assessment_repo/README.md

 ![Monitoring Dashboard](image.png)

+### Dependecies
-2. We have kept all out dependencies inside the requirements.txt (will already run in docker image creation):
+We have kept all out dependencies inside the requirements.txt (will already run in docker image creation):

 Dependencies used: